The following dependencies must be installed in order to run applications created with the Lisk SDK:

 Node.js serves as the underlying engine for code execution.
 There are several different ways and version managers to install Node.JS on your system.
 It is recommended to use one of the following two listed below:

 Change to the

 It is recommended to use a Node version manager, such as NVM.
 NVM is a bash script which enables the management of multiple active Node.js versions.

 To install the correct version of Node.js using NVM, execute the command listed below:

 Alternatively, instead of using the NVM or other package managers, the Node package can be installed globally by executing the following commands listed below:

 curl -sL https://deb.nodesource.com/setup_10.x | sudo -E bash - sudo apt-get install -y nodejs

 brew install firstname.lastname@example.org

-Install PM2 for managing start/stop of the app process in the background by executing the following command:
+Install PM2 for managing the start/stop process of the application in the background by executing the following command:

 npm install pm2 -g